"As an internationally recognized

-- Ask around.
+Ask around.
 Get input from others with similar audiences or goals.
-Industry associations can ask other states or their national organization for speaker recommendations.
-Also, check your competitor's conference agendas to see who they are hiring and why.
+Industry associations can ask other states or their national organization for keynote speaker recommendations.
+Also, check your competitor's conference agendas to see what keynote speakers they are hiring and why.
 Corporate meeting planners can look at what motivational speakers industry associations are hiring.

-- Search Google.
-Open any internet browser and type in a motivational speaker and you will get thousands of results.
-The online search may be the most time-consuming way to find a motivational speaker.
-However, you will discover more options and have the most negotiating power by contacting the speaker directly.
+Search Google to hire a motivational speaker.
+Open any internet browser and type in a motivational speaker, and you will get thousands of results.
+The online search may be the most time-consuming way to hire a motivational speaker.
+However, you will discover more options and have the most negotiating power by contacting keynote speakers directly.
 It helps to use more targeting search terms based on your objective.
-Thus, you want to search terms like funny motivational speakers, financial industry motivational speaker or corporate motivational speaker.
+Thus, you want to search terms like funny motivational speakers, financial industry motivational speaker, or corporate motivational speaker.

 Why a Motivational Speaker Bombs

-Once you have a few speakers to chose from dive into their websites and look at program descriptions, their bio, experience, previous clients, and testimonials.
-The best way to judge motivational speakers that will suit your theme, message and style are by watching their speaking demo video.
+Once you have a few speakers to chose from, dive into their websites, and look at program descriptions, their bio, experience, previous clients, and testimonials.
+The best way to judge motivational speakers that will suit your theme, message, and style is by watching their speaking demo video.

-Your best source to judge a motivational speakers value with your audience is to watch their video and look for longer speaking clips.
+Your best source to judge a motivational speaker's value with your audience is to watch their video.
+Before you hire a motivational speaker, look for longer speaking clips.

-Observe their confidence with a crowd, energy level, use of humor, audience engagement and message.
-Many speaker demo videos feature a lot of testimonials, videos of them on talk shows or pictures of them in magazines.
-While this helps build credibility, what you really need is to see them speak to imagine how they will go over with your audience.
+Observe their confidence with a crowd, energy level, use of humor, audience engagement, and message.
+Many keynotes speakers demo videos feature a lot of testimonials, videos of them on talk shows, or pictures of them in magazines.
+While this helps build credibility, you need to see them speak to imagine how they will go over with your audience.

-Once you have chosen several motivational speakers, reach out to them to check their fees, availability, and content.
-Ask the speaker (or their assistant) to place a hold on your date until you decide which direction you are taking.
+Once you shortlist several motivational speakers, reach out to them to check their fees, availability, and content.
+Ask the keynote speakers (or their assistant) to place a hold on your date until you decide which direction you are taking.
 Most motivational speakers will hold a date for a potential client upwards of 30 days.
 If another client wants to book that same date, they should contact you to ask to release the date.

-It is important to check availability before you decide which speaker to hire.
-Otherwise, you may waste a lot of energy on a speaker who is not available.
+It is essential to check availability before you decide to hire a motivational speaker.
+Otherwise, you may waste a lot of energy on a keynote speaker who is not available.

-Ask a speaker for a proposal you can share with your committee.
+Before you hire a motivational speaker, ask them for a proposal to share with your committee.
 What speech would they give your audience?
 What are the speech objectives and audience take away points?
 How will they interact with the audience?
 What kind of experience do they have with a similar audience?
-What kind of pre-event research will they do to customize their speech to your group?
+What sort of pre-event research will they do to customize their speech to your group?